 - Transfer of a property out of state or federal ownership without adequate restrictions to ensure its long term preservation

 Adverse effects are resolved through further consultation among the agency, applicant and consulting parties and negotiation of an agreement document.
 The agreement document stipulates specific measures the federal or state agency and/or applicant will implement to mitigate the undertaking's adverse effects.
-Further guidance on preparing agreement documents may be found on the National Preservation Institute's website.
+Further guidance on preparing agreement documents may be found on the Advisory Council on Historic Preservation's website.
+It is also necessary to notify the Advisory Council on Historic Preservation (ACHP) using their e106 system.